 Figure 7 shows the cross-country relationship between volatilities of interest and the source of credit shock volatility variation this paper suggests.
-The horizontal axes of the two panels of Figure 7 are identical, which is the share of variable-rate housing loans.
-We observe a positive cross-country relationship between the share and the relative consumption volatility in Figure 7a with a correlation of 0.37.
-Additionally, we see the same pattern in Figure 7b for the house price volatility (correlation = 0.51).
-Furthermore, there is an explicit difference between the emerging country group and rich country group; emerging countries have a higher share of variable-rate housing loans than do rich countries.
-Therefore, this paper asserts emerging countries have higher credit shock volatility, which explains why emerging countries have higher relative consumption volatility and higher house price volatility.
+The horizontal axes of two panels of Figure 7 are identical, which is the share of variable-rate housing loan.
+We observe a positive cross-country relationship between the share and the relative consumption volatility in Figure 7a with correlation of 0.37.
+Also, we see the same pattern in Figure 7b for the house price volatility (correlation = 0.51).
+Furthermore, there is an explicit difference between emerging country group and rich country group; emerging countries have higher share of variable-rate housing loans compared to rich countries; so this paper asserts emerging countries have higher relative consumption volatility, which explains why emerging countries have higher relative consumption volatility and higher house price volatility.